diballesteros/blog-posts/testing-a-react-application-working-with-codecov.md

               uses: codecov/codecov-action@v3.1.0
 ```

 `UI Tests` will look for the GitHub action directly from Cypress to run our test in a chrome browser.
-Something very important to not is that in the `spec` property we specified only the test we created: `first-test.spec.js`.
+Something very important to note is that in the `spec` property we specified only the test we created: `first-test.spec.js`.

 You can use an `*` to capture all files.
 For example: `cypress/integration/*`.